For Immediate Release: Cape Cod Businesses Reporting Impacts due to COVID-19 Pandemic

 Cape Cod Commission and Cape Cod Chamber of Commerce release preliminary business survey data

-FOR IMMEDIATE RELEASE (June 15, 2020) -- Preliminary results from survey issued to local business owners by the Cape Cod Commission and the Cape Cod Chamber of Commerce suggest severe impacts to our business community due to COVID-19.
+FOR IMMEDIATE RELEASE (June 15, 2020) -- Preliminary results from a survey issued to local business owners by the Cape Cod Commission and the Cape Cod Chamber of Commerce suggest severe impacts to our business community due to COVID-19.
 Employers are navigating new health, safety, and reopening regulations and adjusting expectations for a tempered summer season.

-To date, over 350 business owners with businesses in all 15 Cape Cod towns have responded to the survey, representing industries including accommodations, retail, and restaurants, catering, food/beverage services, construction, real estate, health care, and recreation
+To date, over 350 business owners with businesses in all 15 Cape Cod towns have responded to the survey, representing industries including accommodations, retail, and restaurants, catering, food/beverage services, construction, real estate, health care, and recreation.

 These preliminary results show a decline in customers and sales, along with reduced hours of operation.
 While most closed businesses plan to reopen, some will remain shuttered and others are unsure.